neoforged/Documentation/docs/datastorage/attachments.md

 ---
-description: This article explains data attachments, a system to attach your own data to vanilla systems such as block entities, entities or chunks.
+description: A system to attach your own data to vanilla systems such as block entities, entities or chunks.
 sidebar_position: 4
 ---
 # Data Attachments